The Role of Digital Twin Technology in Smart Cities Development

 New York City Vision Zero Initiative

 New York City's Vision Zero initiative aims to eliminate traffic fatalities through improved road safety.
-Using digital twins, the city has been able to monitor real-time traffic conditions, identify accident-prone zones, and implement preventive measures.
+Using digital twins, digital twin model of new york city has been able to monitor real-time traffic conditions, identify accident-prone zones, and implement preventive measures.
 By integrating data from traffic sensors, cameras, and public reports, the digital twin provides a comprehensive view of the city's traffic, guiding policies that have significantly reduced traffic-related incidents.

 Oshkosh, Wisconsin: Revitalizing the City Center